 Irish Terriers, while still having an independent streak, are known for being incredibly loyal to their family.
-They are playful and patient, and often bond strongly with children, providing they are taught to be respectful.
+They are playful and patient, and often bond strongly with children, providing the children are taught to be respectful.

 When it comes to other four-legged creatures, however, it is often a different story.
-They don't always get along with other dogs, although appropriate and early socialization can help.
+Irish Terriers don't always get along with other dogs, although appropriate and early socialization can help.

 Their terrier instincts mean they can have a very high prey drive.
 This means they may not be able to live alongside cats so well, and you will need to work hard on their recall skills.
 They may have to remain on the leash in areas where there are lots of squirrels or rabbits about.

 Irish Terriers can make great watchdogs, but don't let their alert barking get out of control.
 You also don't want them to start guarding their patch when you are welcoming visitors.

 When it comes to training, the breed is very smart, but they are also incredibly strong-willed.
 Trying to force an Irish Terrier to do something they don't want to is not likely to have good results, and it certainly won't help to strengthen your bond.

 They respond well to positive reinforcement and they pick things up quickly because they are so clever.
 To keep their interest, keep training sessions short, varied, fun, and motivating, and you will likely see great results.